On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Problem Statement

 2) \textit{Dishonest-and}-\textbf{Byzantine agents}.
 Byzantine agents disobey the prescribed decentralized learning algorithm, and deliberately send arbitrarily wrong messages to their neighbors so as to bias the learning process.

 Here we emphasize that all the agents are possibly curious, whereas some of them are Byzantine.
-The identities of Byzantine agents are unknown, but the maximum number of Byzantine agents can be estimated.
+The identities of Byzantine agents are unknown.
 The curious agents are able to collude with each other, and so are the Byzantine agents.
 Our goal is to jointly preserve privacy and defend against Byzantine attacks for decentralized learning.
 This practical and difficult setting has not been investigated in prior works, to the best of our knowledge.